Liquor Law Specialists

 In February 2016 it was decided that a specialist liquor law firm be established under Danie’s leadership to render services to existing and new clients.

-Danie Cronjé Attorneys opened its doors at 1 Andringa Street in the historic centre of Stellenbosch on 4 April 2016.
+Danie Cronjé Attorneys opened its doors at 1 Andringa Street in the centre of Stellenbosch on 4 April 2016, and is now located in the historic Colony House on 2 Ryneveld Street.

 We are equipped to advise role players in the liquor industry on the requirements of the national Liquor Act and provincial liquor acts.
 We attend to all applications required in terms of both national and provincial liquor legislation.
 Our innovative use of technology allows us to lodge applications for businesses throughout South Africa.